Aloego/FCCProjects/README.md

 # FCCProjects
-This are my various project tasks in FreeCodeCamp
+"This are my various project tasks in FreeCodeCamp"